History of Good Morning America in Timeline

 On April 19, 2016, Michael Strahan announced that he would be leaving Live! with Kelly and Michael to join Good Morning America full-time.

-On September 6, 2016, Michael Strahan began his run as a full-time co-anchor of Good Morning America, alongside Roberts, Stephanopoulos, and Spencer.
+On September 6, 2016, Michael Strahan began his role as a full-time co-anchor of Good Morning America, alongside Robin Roberts, George Stephanopoulos, and Lara Spencer.
+A new title sequence was also debuted.

-On May 23, 2018, an afternoon extension of GMA (originally titled GMA Day, now known as GMA3) was announced as a replacement in the fall of 2018 for the cancelled cooking series The Chew in the 1:00 p.m.
-ET/noon CT timeslot.
+On May 23, 2018, an afternoon extension of Good Morning America, originally titled GMA Day (now GMA3), was announced to replace the cancelled cooking series The Chew in the 1:00 p.m.
+ET timeslot.

 Since 2021, WIN Television in Australia has broadcast Good Morning America on a one-day delay every Tuesday through Friday from 3:30 to 5:00, Saturdays from 5:30 to 7:00, Sundays from 6:00 to 7:00 and Monday mornings from 4:00 to 5:00 a.m.

-In April 2022, Robin Roberts celebrated her 20th anniversary with Good Morning America, and an on-air celebration was held, and she was honored with a plaque featuring her name on the grounds of Times Square.
+In April 2022, Robin Roberts celebrated her 20th anniversary with Good Morning America, marked by an on-air celebration and the honoring of her with a plaque in Times Square.

 September 7, 2023: Ray the Mascot Introduced

-In the first half of 2024, Good Morning America struggled in the ratings race, losing the demographic of adults under the age of 54 to the Today show for several months and periodically losing the same demographic to CBS Mornings.
+In 2024, Good Morning America struggled in the ratings, losing the demographic of adults under 54 to the Today show for several months and periodically to CBS Mornings.